nicholaswmin/mine/README.md

 - A distributed architecture in one place tends to infect the architectural design of subsequent modules; it's the leakiest abstraction you can find.
   True distributed microservices **require** an Eventually Consistent data model (see below) which makes everything asynchronous.
   This means anything that pings your API will have to take this into account.
+- It limits your ability to hire - if Elvira leaves and the Architect needs to be replaced, they would need to have experience in distributed system design.

-Unless there is a very well specified business requirement - you shouldn't do it.
+  My fairly limited experience in this tells me that 5/10 people think they know what it is but know jack shit, 3/10 haven't heard of it and the 2/10 that do will require a salary that you won't be able to match up.
+I Unless there is a very well specified business requirement - you should not do it.

+These are the terms that Jonn requested with watered-down descriptions - don't give them to any of the Juniors; it's pointless to involve them in the Deg/Eng team anyway.

 ### Eventual Consistency